-The NEMBC Youth Media Conference is an annual event inviting young people from culturally diverse backgrounds to share experiences, learn new skills related to community radio broadcasting and the media, learn from industry experts and create national networks with fellow broadcasters and those with an interest media and journalism.
+The NEMBC Youth Media Conference is an annual event inviting young people from culturally diverse backgrounds to share experiences, learn new skills related to media making, learn from industry experts and create national networks with fellow community content makers, community leaders and those with an interest media and journalism.
 It’s the only conference of its kind in Australia.

-The NEMBC 2015 Youth Media Conference will be held on Friday 27 November 2015 at Oaks on Market, 60 Market St, Melbourne.
+The NEMBC 2016 Youth Media Conference will be held on Friday 25 November 2016 at Novotel Sydney Central, 169-179 Thomas St, Sydney.
 Click here for registration details.

 Stay updated and don’t miss a beat